Illinois bans semiautomatic weapons, critics vow court test - NewsBreak

 Illinois bans semiautomatic weapons, critics vow court test

 Pritzker acted without hesitation after the House voted 68-41 to make Illinois the ninth state, as well as Washington, D.C., to prohibit the sale or possession of semiautomatic weapons.
-The vote concurred with a plan the Senate OK’d Monday night .Two $1M Mega Millions tickets sold in Ohio
+The vote concurred with a plan the Senate OK’d Monday night.

 Pritzker, who was sworn into his second term on Monday, celebrated the culmination of what he described as a four-year struggle against “the powerful forces” of gun advocacy groups.